awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-suspend-resume-processes.md

 `Terminate`
 Removes an EC2 instance from the group, decreasing its capacity\.
-If you suspend `Terminate`, this disrupts other processes\.
+If you suspend `Terminate`, it disrupts other processes\.

 `HealthCheck`
 Checks the health of the instances\.
 Amazon EC2 Auto Scaling marks an instance as unhealthy if Amazon EC2 or Elastic Load Balancing tells Amazon EC2 Auto Scaling that the instance is unhealthy\.
 This process can override the health status of an instance that you set manually\.